What is hotshot trucking? A comprehensive guide

 Starting a hotshot trucking business can be an exciting and lucrative venture.
 However, there are several essential requirements that must be met in order to ensure a successful operation.

-One of the first things that aspiring hotshot truckers need to consider is obtaining the necessary licenses and equipment.
-To legally operate a hotshot trucking business, drivers must have a valid commercial driver's license (CDL) and comply with all relevant regulations set by the Federal Motor Carrier Safety Administration (FMCSA).
+One of the first things that aspiring hotshot truckers need to consider is obtaining the required licenses and equipment.
+Legal operation of a hotshot trucking enterprise requires a commercial driver's license (CDL) along with adherence to all relevant standards maintained by the Federal Motor Carrier Safety Administration (FMCSA).

 Finding customers and building relationships